villegar/trainR/README.md

 <http://realtime.nationalrail.co.uk/OpenLDBWSRegistration/>

-Once you have received your access token, you have to store it in the `.Renviron` file.
-This can be done by executing the following command:
+Once you have received your access token, you have to store it in the `.Renviron` file; this can be done by executing the following command:

 ``` r
 trainR::set_token()
 ```

-This will open a text file, `.Renviron`, add a new line at the end:
+This will open a text file, `.Renviron`, add a new line at the end (as follows):

 ``` bash
 NRE="<token>"
 ```

 `<token>` should be replaced by the access token obtained from the NRE.
-Save the changes and restart your session.
+Save the changes and restart your R session.

-This configuration is done once, unless you somehow delete the `.Renviron` file.
+You only need to perform this configuration once.

 ## Example